astropy/SPISEA/README.md

 For a quick tutorial on how to make a star cluster with popstar, see the jupyter notebook at Popstar/docs/Quick_Start_Make_Cluster.ipynb.
+Jupyter notebooks with tutorials to produce the plots shown in the PopStar paper (in prep) can be found in PopStar/docs/paper_examples/.

 Additional documentation: